rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 > **Note on requirements of external dependencies**
 >
-> Some test suites may require external dependecies.
+> Some test suites may require external dependencies.
 This is especially true of
 > debuginfo tests.
 Some debuginfo tests require a Python-enabled gdb.
 You can
 > test if your gdb install supports Python by using the `python` command from
 > within gdb.
 Once invoked you can type some Python code (e.g. `print("hi")`)